-We develop market and support a wide range of software and combined hardware and software products and services for information technology (IT) security and offer our customers an extensive portfolio of network and gateway security solutions, data and endpoint security solutions and management solutions.
-Our solutions operate under a unified security architecture that enables total end-to-end security with a single line of unified security gateways and allow a single agent for all endpoint security, which can be managed by a single unified management console.
+We develop, market and support a wide range of software and combined hardware and software products and services for information technology (IT) security and offer our customers an extensive portfolio of network and gateway security solutions, data and endpoint security solutions and management solutions.
+Our solutions operate under a unified security architecture that enables end-to-end security with a single line of unified security gateways and allow a single agent for all endpoint security that can be managed by a single unified management console.
 This unified management allows for ease of deployment and centralized control and is supported and enforced with real-time security updates.
-Our products and services are sold to enterprises, service providers, small- and medium-sized businesses and consumers.
+Our products and services are sold to enterprises, service providers, small and medium sized businesses and consumers.
 Our Open Platform for Security (OPSEC) framework allows customers to extend the capabilities of our products and services with third-party hardware and security software applications.
-Our products are sold, integrated and serviced by a network of partners around the world.
+Our products are sold, integrated and serviced by a network of partners worldwide.

-In January 2007, we completed a tender offer for the outstanding shares and warrants of Protect Data AB ("Protect Data"), which was a public company listed on the Stockholm Stock Exchange.
-As of December 31, 2007, we had acquired the rights to all of the shares and warrants of Protect Data, on a fully diluted basis, and completed the integration of Protect Data into Check Point's business.
+In January 2007, we completed the acquisition of Protect Data AB ("Protect Data"), which was a public company listed on the Stockholm Stock Exchange, and completed the integration of Protect Data into Check Point's business.
 Protect Data operates its business through its wholly owned subsidiary, Pointsec Mobile Technologies AB, a worldwide provider of mobile data protection.
 Pointsec delivers solutions for automatic data encryption that keeps sensitive information stored on mobile computing devices, such as laptops, PDAs, smartphones and removable media (e.g., USB devices), confidential and secure.
 With the acquisition of Protect Data, Check Point entered into the data security market.